Learn how to work with Git branches through practical examples and common operations

-- Learn how to create and switch between branches
+Learn how to create, switch, and manage Git branches effectively.

 Creating a new branch in Git is a lightweight operation that takes just a moment.
 There are several ways to create branches, depending on your needs: